-As a business, you need quality building access control systems to help you coordinate who enters your building, report possible security violations, and record traffic for future analysis.
+As a business, you need quality access control systems to help you coordinate who enters your building, report possible security violations, and record traffic for future analysis.

 Whether you decide to use key cards or mobile credentials, you face several basic challenges that come with learning any new complex device, which is why it’s critical that you understand how the device works.